legendu-net/blog/misc/content/2016/11/json-tips/json-tips.markdown

 Please read with your own judgement!
 **

+## Shortcomes of JSON

+It is suggested that you avoid using the JSON format if you can!
+TOML and YAML are better text-based alternatives.
+If readability is not a concern, a binary serialization format is preferred.

 1. Empty rows are not allowed in a list in JSON.

-2. No comments allowed in a JSON file.
+2. Comments are NOT allowed in a JSON file.
-    However,
-    you can put comments into a field.
+    A hacking way is to put comments into a field.
-    Another better option is to use YAML or JSON5 (if you use JavaScript).
+    There are of course much better alternative serialization formats such as TOML and YAML which support comments.

+3. Keys in a JSON file must be strings (instead of numerical values)!
+    Some languages/libraries IMPLICITLY convert keys to strings when serializing data to JSON format,
+    which is error-prone.

+4. The JSON format is limited expressing complicated objects.

 ## JSON Parsing Libraries in Python